 Google Maps: Dahu Street, Neihu District, Taipei City, Taiwan 114

 Another photogenic park in Taipei is Dahu Park, located in Taipei’s Neihu District.
 It is a sprawling lakefront park with monuments, public art, and walking trails.
 It has heated swimming pools too!
 Dahu Park is also the destination of locals and some tourists going for a picnic, fishing, and a relaxing stroll around the peaceful lake.

-Yes, Dahu Park houses a 13-hectare lake that has a beautiful bridge in it.
-The name of the bridge is Moon Bridge, but locals call it Jindai Bridge.
+Yes, Dahu Park houses a 13-hectare lake with a beautiful bridge.
+The bridge’s name is Moon Bridge, but locals call it Jindai Bridge.
 Moon bridge is built in traditional Chinese style, and it glows amazingly at night!
 It will be the highlight of your search for an excellent sight to photograph in Dahu Park.

 You can also create many water reflection shots in Sun Moon Lake.

 Google Maps: Zhongzheng District, Taipei City, Taiwan 100

 In downtown Taipei, you will find a park with gardens landscaped in Japanese style.
 It is a park called February 28 Peace Memorial Park made to commemorate the lives of the victims of an uprising in Taipei two years after the 2nd World War.
 The park ponds, arched bridges, an amphitheater, and many walking paths are covered in lush trees.

 There will be a lot to discover and see here.
 You will find Taiwan’s National Museum, the Peace Monument, a dancing fountain, and a photogenic pagoda in 2/28 Peace Memorial Park.

 They might look ordinary in person, but with a good angle, they could look epic!
 Increase your imagination and bend your knees a bit – because confidently, you can create Instagrammable photos here.